 To help you keep track of the current exceptional situation, we have compiled the latest innovations for you here.
 There are changes in the legislation, especially in connection with bridging financing from the Corona crisis fund, direct payments as first aid measures for EPU, micro-entrepreneurs, new self-employed persons and freelancers as well as with regard to rent and lease payments.
 There is a clear signal of support to companies of all sizes and sectors (Status: 25.06.2020).

-Direct payments as first aid measure - Hardship fund for EPU, micro-entrepreneurs, new self-employed & freelancers
+Direct payments as first aid measure - Hardship fund for EPU, micro-entrepreneurs, new self-employed, freelancers, NPO & private accommodation landlords

 Who will be supported?